Becoming an Owner Operator: Finding the right freight for your business

 Now that you have the owner operator business set up, it’s time to figure out what kind of freight you should take, and where to find it!
 Lucky for you, there’s plenty of opportunity in the trucking industry.

-While intermodal sounds more time consuming, you’re typically dealing with much shorter distances compared to OTR.
+While intermodal loads sound more time consuming, you’re typically dealing with much shorter distances compared to OTR.
 The typical intermodal trips rarely run further than 500 miles in total, with most trips being a lot shorter.
 For OTR, most trips are easily going to be 500+ miles.
 With local trucking, you’re closer to home and there is more opportunity to pick up multiple trips in one day, as well as opportunities to street turn containers.

 Here’s what is required in order to sign up: